Building a Simple Project Pipeline Flow

 Using Smart Groups to create project flow allows for multiple live pipelines.
 Smart Groups are fully customizable meaning not all project pipeline flows need to follow the same defined sequence.

-Smart groups are updated in real time, which in essence any elements and conditions that are applied will automatically update.
-Smart Groups enhance the effectiveness, efficiency, coherence and impact of the project flow.
-Agile teams naturally evolve from Smart Groups with the scheduler sidebar acting as working feature verses a static list.
+Smart groups are updated in real-time, which in essence any elements and conditions that are applied will automatically update.
+In essence, Smart Groups enhance the effectiveness, efficiency, coherence, and impact of the project flow.
+Agile teams naturally evolve from Smart Groups with the scheduler sidebar acting as working feature versus a static list.

 Progression through the project is instinctive allowing you to focus on the here and now